Open Qualitative Research (Taguette)

 Recognition & Impact

-A peer-reviewed article describing this curriculum was accepted for publication in the Journal of eScience Librarianship (JeSLIB).
+A peer-reviewed article describing this curriculum is published in the Journal of eScience Librarianship (JeSLIB).

 For more on how to run a pilot, visit The Carpentries Handbook.